Backend as a service: Service providers

-Each BaaS provider offers a slightly different set of backend tools and resources.
-Among the most common services provided are notification service, file storage and sharing, integration with social networks such as Facebook and Twitter, location services, database persistence and queries, messaging and chat functions, user management, running business logic, and usage analysis tools.

-BaaS providers have a broad focus, providing SDKs and APIs that work for app development on multiple platforms, such as iOS, Android, Blackberry, Windows Phone, HTML5, and others.
+BaaS providers have a broad focus, providing SDKs and APIs that work for app development on multiple platforms with different technology stacks, such as JavaScript (for Web apps), Flutter, Java/Kotlin (for Android apps), Swift/Objective-C (for iOS/MacOS/WatchOS/TvOS apps), .NET (for Windows) and others.
+BaaS providers also come in different types, suiting developers of different needs.

+Cloud-based BaaS

+Most BaaS providers host backend platforms on their cloud servers.
+They also manage the infrastructure, security, and scalability of the platforms.
+Developers can access the backend services via a web interface or the provided APIs.
+Some examples of cloud-based BaaS include Firebase (hosted on Google Cloud Platform), AWS Amplify (hosted on Amazon Web Services), and Microsoft Azure Mobile Apps (hosted on Microsoft Azure).

+Self-hosted BaaS

+Self-hosted BaaS allow developers to host backend on their own servers, providing more flexibility and potential to customization compared to cloud-based BaaS, which often is more difficult to migrate from.
+However, developers are also in charge of managing the infrastructure, security, and scalability of their servers.

+Mobile BaaS

+Mobile backend as a service (MBaaS) is a type of BaaS specifically for applications deployed in mobile systems.
+While some references use MBaaS interchangeably for BaaS, BaaS can have a wider variety of support such as for web apps and desktop apps.

 Business model

 BaaS providers generate revenue from their services in various ways, often using a freemium model.
 Under this model, a client receives a certain number of free active users or API calls per month, and pays a fee for each user or call over this limit.
 Alternatively, clients can pay a set fee for a package which allows for a greater number of calls or active users per month.
 There are also flat fee plans that make the pricing more predictable.
 Some of the providers offer the unlimited API calls inside their free plan offerings.

-While BaaS is most commonly offered as a commercial service, open-source options are available.
+Another business model that has been used by a lot of BaaS providers is PAYG (pay as you go), which has a flexible cost based on developers' usage of database, storage, bandwidth, function calls, user numbers etc.